Do not stop asking for security in IoT

 We all know the negative impact that news about cyber-attacks has in the society and .
 In less than a decade and according to Data Source: ICS- CERT (US) have gone from 39 incidents in 2010 to 295 incidents in 2015.

-In a survey published by ATT, the company has logged a 458% increase in vulnerability scans of IoT devices in the last 2 years.
+In a survey published by ATT, the company has logged a 458% increase in vulnerability scans of IoT in the last 2 years.

 It is a temptation for hackers to test their skills in connected objects, whether connected cars or smart homes appliances.
 But I'm afraid they will go far beyond attacking smart factories, or smart transportation infrastructure or smart grids.